Roythornes Blog

-The administration of a trust is becoming increasingly comparable to that of a company, with the Trust Registration Service (TRS) and the responsibilities of trustees in respect of that, comparable to those for Companies House.
+The administration of a trust is becoming increasingly comparable to that of a company, with the Trust Registration Service (TRS) and the responsibilities of trustees respect that, comparable to those for Companies House.
 Trustees are required to record and maintain certain information, and it should not be forgotten that this should be done in compliance with GDPR.

 Currently, all trusts which have UK tax liabilities (Capital Gains Tax, Income Tax, Inheritance Tax, Stamp Duty Land Tax, Stamp Duty Reserve Tax and Land and Buildings Transaction Tax) need to register on the TRS.